-In fact, mobile search ad revenue is expected to outpace desktop as soon as 2019 and mobile display ads may already have surpassed their desktop counterparts this year.
+In fact, mobile search ad revenue is expected to outpace desktop as soon as 2019 and mobile display ads may already have surpassed their desktop counterparts this year (in the U.S.).

 And that makes sense because while mobile web and search advertising are great opportunities, 85% of mobile time is spent in apps.

-But before you can just jump into the nuts and bolts of how you can advertise in mobile apps, you and your team need to ask yourselves an important question…
+But before you just jump into the nuts and bolts of how to advertise in mobile apps, you and your team need to ask yourselves an important question…

 To App or Not to App?

 Do you need a mobile app of your own, or are you better off leveraging the existing network of apps?

 You should really only consider developing your own app if you truly believe it will make your customers’ lives better in some way.
 Localytics and Hubspot put together this simple flowchart to help you decide if your brand needs to build an app of its own:

 You also need to make sure that you have the resources to not only have the app developed but maintained as well.
 You’ll need to update it as technology changes and bugs are found.
 If you don’t have the time or money to do it right, you should stay away from this option.

 For most businesses, a mobile-ready website will work well enough.
 Remember, an app is only an effective marketing channel if it’s being used.
 If your customers don’t need or want it, they probably won’t want it wasting space on their phones.